TerjeUrnes/spiral-walk/README.md

 This is the spiral walk algorithm.
 It is one while loop and four for loops, the first do-while in the code below is not a part of the circle walk but for moving to the next plain and thus move through a volume.
 The while loop that is a part of the walk algorithm decides how many circle there should be, while the for loops is for traversing one of the four sides of the circle.
 See fig.A.

-Notice that the traversing starts on the second square, while in the code the X,Y and Z is set on the upper left corner.
-So the first to do in the for loop is to shift one square, that is whey starting with increase or decrease the axes that are traversed. waiting with increase or decrease to after generated the coordinate will end up as seen in fig.B.
-Notice also that length of a side that they traverse is circle number multiplied with 2.
+As seen the traversing starts on the second square, while in the code the X,Y and Z is set on the upper left corner.
+So the first to do in the for loop is to shift one square, that is whey starting with increase or decrease the axes that are traversed.
+Waiting with increase or decrease to after generated the coordinate will end up as seen in fig.B.
+Also see in fig.A that the length of a side that they traverse is the circle number multiplied with 2.

 > [!NOTE]
 > In order to keep it simple `planeCount` is here zero based (counts from 0),